-Sound Transit's Employee Safety Committee (ESC) is comprised of at least fifty percent frontline employees, while the rest are management representatives.
-The ST Employee Safety Committee was updated to comply with new BIL requirements, and an escalation path for operational partners' ESCs was published.
-The ESC reviews and suggests risk-based mitigation strategies and identifies safety gaps and deficiencies for continuous improvement, related to employee health and safety.
-The committee also works to identify safety risk reduction programs and set targets to improve safety performance.
-The committee also approves the ASP before it is presented to the Board of Directors.
+Sound Transit's Employee Safety Committee complies with requirements of 49 CFR § 673.
+The ESC is comprised of at least fifty percent frontline employees, while the rest are management representatives.
+An escalation path for operational partners' ESCs was published.
+The ESC reviews and suggests risk-based mitigation strategies and identifies safety gaps and deficiencies for continuous improvement.
+The committee works to identify safety risk reduction programs and set targets to improve safety performance, identify safety risk mitigations that may be ineffective, and supports continuous improvement by identifying safety deficiencies.
+In addition, they review and approve the ASP before it is presented to the Board of Directors.
+More detailed information about ESC activities including discussions and recommendations can be found in the committee charter or meeting minutes which can be provided upon written request.

-Note: Sound Transit has a unique structure of safety committees based on mode; some aspects of risk mitigation may be handled by a technical committee.
+Note: In addition to the ESC, Sound Transit has a unique structure of safety committees based on mode; some aspects of risk mitigation may be handled by these technical level committees.